To give you a head start and keep you on track in the new year, Personal MBA Coach has developed a 4-part MBA Planning series!

 3. Network with professionals in your target field.

 Setting up these relationships now is a great way to get a head start for recruiting time.
-Start small by finding someone who has your dream role and invite them for a virtual coffee.
+Start small by finding someone who has your dream role and invite them for a coffee chat.
+This can certainly be virtual if needed.
 Tell them you want to learn more about their job and how they got there.

-30-day goal: Reach out to one professional and ask for a virtual meeting.
+30-day goal: Reach out to one professional and ask to schedule a meeting.

 4. Network with admissions professionals.